scttnlsn/cmcm/README.md

 int main(void) {
   // ... harware initialization, etc.

-  cmcm_task_create(blink_task);
+  cmcm_create_task(blink_task);
   cmcm_yield(); // passes control to CMCM

   return 0;
 }
 ```

 Tasks can loop forever or eventually return.
-If a task returns then its stack space becomes available for another task to be dynamically created via `cmcm_task_create`.
+If a task returns then its stack space becomes available for another task to be dynamically created via `cmcm_create_task`.
 Notice that you need to explicitly yield to CMCM at the end of your `main` function.
 After this initial yield, control will never return to your `main` function so all remaining execution needs to be handled by tasks.

 ## Synchronization